Graduate Certificate in Forensic Accounting

 Please remember that it is your responsibility to ensure that your application is complete, including all references, transcripts, the application fee, test scores, and international documentation if applicable.
 Please note that we will acknowledge documents which are posted/emailed to us when they are processed rather than when they are received.
 All documents are non-returnable.

 Graduate tuition rates apply for the Graduate Certificate in Forensic Accounting Program.
 Learn more about current tuition and fee rates.
+Please note that the graduate certificate in Forensic Accounting is not eligible for VA benefits.

 Candidates are required to complete a minimum of 12 credits to receive the Graduate Certificate in Forensic Accounting.
 These credits can come from Mason's MS in Accounting program or Mason's MS in Computer Forensics program.
 Students admitted to the certificate program have four years to complete the certificate requirements.